nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

     - Start
     - End
     - Strand (`*` if unstranded)
-  - dist.to.feature (distance between annotated feature and methylated base)
+  - dist.to.feature (distance between the methylated region and the feature TSS)
   - feature.strand (strand of the feature)
   - Gene part annotation (0 if false, 1 if true)
     - prom (promoter)